Americans are demanding more: Desired salary for new jobs now nearly $79,000

 Powell didn’t specify what level would be consistent with the Fed’s inflation goal, but we’re apparently not there yet.

-The Atlanta Fed’s wage growth tracker was 5.7% in July, up a tenth from June.
+The Atlanta Fed’s wage growth tracker was 5.7% in July, up one-tenth from June.
 For people who changed jobs, the tracker in July was 6.4%, up from 6.1% in June.
 For those not changing jobs, the tracker was 5.4%, flat from June.

 A different kind of recession?
 What is a full employment recession?
 Are we heading into one?